Sign up to receive beautynews, product samples, couponsand more.

 Using a fluffy blending brush, blend between your base color and the color in your crease, creating a super-subtle transition between the two.
 The less harsh you can make the line where the colors meet, the better.

-Equally as important as laying down a base and giving the look definition, the perfect highlight application can instantly give the appearance of lifted brows and brighter-looking eyes.
+Equally as important as laying down a base and giving your look definition is highlighting.
+The perfect highlight application can instantly give the appearance of lifted brows and brighter-looking eyes.
 To get the look, use an eye shadow brush to press your lightest eye shadow shade under the tail end of your eyebrow.
 Blend it out so that it mimics the way the light hits your brow bone.

 To further define your eyes, mix your medium and dark eye shadow shades together and apply them to the outer two-thirds of your lid.
 Next, place a dab of your highlighting shade on the inner corner—and that’s it for eye shadow!

-All that’s left to complete your new favorite eye look is a little voluminous mascara.
+All that’s left to complete your new favorite eye look is a little volumizing mascara.
 Sweep a couple of coats onto your lashes and you’re good to go!

 Voila!
 There you have it: a new approach to nude eyeshadow and another way to incorporate the smoky eye technique into your makeup routine on the reg.

 While the nude smoky eye is a total classic that’s perfect for daytime, the negative cut crease is a seriously trend-setting eye makeup look that’s fit for a night on the town.
 While the star of the show with this look is definitely your eyeliner, nude eye shadow comes in handy, creating contrast and emphasizing a super-sharp cut crease.
 Interested in this edgy look?
-Then what are you waiting for?
+In that case, what are we waiting for?

 L’Oréal Paris Colour Riche Monos Eye Shadow or L’Oréal Paris Colour Riche La Palette Nude